Dirt Days: Downhill Race Series

 Each race course will be announced at least 24 hours in advance of the race.
 An email will be sent to all registered participants and impacted trails will be posted on our Current Conditions page.

-Yes, on race days, you can register online until noon and in person at Basecamp until 1:30 PM.
+Yes, on race days, you can register online until noon and in person until 1:30 PM.

 No, race entries are non-transferable.